 - High Altitude: The elevation complements the tea’s aroma and taste.

-- Organic Farming: Many estates use natural techniques, making sure natural, chemical-loose tea.
+- Organic Farming: Many estates use natural techniques, making sure to produce natural, chemical-free tea.

-- Unique Climate: The misty climate and regular rainfall make a contribution to the tea’s wealthy flavor.
+- Unique Climate: The misty climate and regular rainfall make a contribution to the tea’s rich flavor.

-Kerala’s tea is understood for its shiny liquor, brisk flavor, and floral notes, making it a fave amongst tea connoisseurs.
+Kerala’s tea is known for its shiny liquor, brisk flavor, and floral notes, making it a favorite amongst tea connoisseurs.

 Experiencing Tea Tourism in Kerala

-- Beyond truely sightseeing, tea plantations in Kerala provide immersive studies:
+- Beyond truly sightseeing, tea plantations in Kerala provide immersive studies:

 - Tea Tasting Sessions: Sample specific sorts of tea, from black to green and white.